 There were differing views in terms of the type of feedback people wished from VR.
-Some pwMS wanted to track scores and visualize results, which is supported by reward theories for users during both entertainment and serious games [44].
-Conversely, concerns were raised about feedback potentially being discouraging or demotivating especially given the variable nature of MS. As an example, countdown timers provide slight pressure to motivate players to increase engagement [45] however pwMS in the present study felt they could be stressful.
+Some pwMS wanted to track scores and visualize results, which is supported by reward theories for users during both entertainment and serious games [46].
+Conversely, concerns were raised about feedback potentially being discouraging or demotivating especially given the variable nature of MS. As an example, countdown timers provide slight pressure to motivate players to increase engagement [47] however pwMS in the present study felt they could be stressful.
 Feedback on the duration of exercise completed was appealing to pwMS, as reported previously [19].
 As well as the quantity of VR exercise clinicians also wished feedback on the quality of movement when performing the games.
-Rehabilitation often involves highly repetitive movements to stimulate neuroplasticity however stroke-specialist therapists have also previously reported concerns that quality of movement in UL VR rehabilitation maybe sacrificed for a good gaming outcome [46] although this has not been explored in pwMS.
+Rehabilitation often involves highly repetitive movements to stimulate neuroplasticity however stroke-specialist therapists have also previously reported concerns that quality of movement in UL VR rehabilitation maybe sacrificed for a good gaming outcome [18] although this has not been explored in pwMS.
 Both groups were interested in the reported outcomes of using VR approaches which, if positive, would increase engagement.

-Clinicians and pwMS felt VR activity had to be related to the patient’s personalized and meaningful goals, which is known to increase motivation in physiotherapy settings [47], however is often neglected in VR regimes [14].
+Clinicians and pwMS felt VR activity had to be related to the patient’s personalized and meaningful goals, which is known to increase motivation in physiotherapy settings [48], however is often neglected in VR regimes [14].
 Goals need to be adjusted over time in a progressive condition such as MS and to avoid disengagement as raised earlier.
 Participants with MS frequently stated that their goals related to improvement but also maintenance of ability and the prevention of further deterioration.
 In terms of suggestions for VR activities, the groups differed with clinicians suggesting ADL or hobby simulations and pwMS being more ambivalent, stressing activity to be fun with variety of real life and abstract VR games.
-Previous studies of VR have often involved ADL activities such as cooking or other kitchen activity [48, 49].
-Although VR can provide a safe environment to practice ADL for people with mobility issues [50] pwMS in the current study were less interested in ADL, especially kitchen simulations.
+Previous studies of VR have often involved ADL activities such as cooking or other kitchen activity [49, 50].
+Although VR can provide a safe environment to practice ADL for people with mobility issues [51] pwMS in the current study were less interested in ADL, especially kitchen simulations.
 Both groups suggested an ‘end result’ such as creating a drawing, or learning a new skill would be positive and facilitate a feeling of accomplishment.
 There were also suggestions from the pwMS to incorporate haptic activities such as grabbing, gripping.
-However, the user is not able to receive tactile feedback when interacting with a virtual environment and handheld controllers may need to considered for some VR activities [51].
-Another solution could be to incorporate pseudo haptics, the use of different stimuli, such as visual or auditory stimuli, to mimic a variety of haptic properties in a virtual environment [52].
+However, the user is not able to receive tactile feedback when interacting with a virtual environment and handheld controllers may need to considered for some VR activities [52].
+Another solution could be to incorporate pseudo haptics, the use of different stimuli, such as visual or auditory stimuli, to mimic a variety of haptic properties in a virtual environment [53].
 This is an emerging field that could be explored in VR for pwMS.
+Likewise, since many of the participants suggested finger-related exercises, it is important that VR systems utilize good hand-tracking motion capture devices to allow visualization of the movement of fingers and wrists within a VR setting.